What is in this Article?

 To follow the instructions below, please notice the point below:

-- A new collection in your Organization is required to store this model on Akselos Customer Dashboard (https://dashboard.akselos.com).
+- A new collection in your Organization is required to store this model on Akselos Portal (https://dashboard.akselos.com).
 Don’t know how?
 Read more Start building your asset with a new collection.

 - Akselos Modeler – our simulation is required to build this model.

 - A sample collection has been prepared for you to use as a reference.
-Find the 1D_Beam_Frame here on Akselos Dashboard.
+Find the 1D_Beam_Frame here on Akselos Portal.

 - By default, you can use Akselos Cloud (available in Akselos Modeler).